Chao-Xi/jxazurebook/docs/ab100/2ab100_exam.md

 You are designing an AI strategy for Microsoft Dynamics 365 finance and operations apps.
 You are evaluating the use of Microsoft Copilot Studio to provide in-app help and guidance based on generative AI general knowledge.

 You need to recommend which knowledge sources to include in the generative help and guidance agent.

-The solution must minimize the risk of generating inaccurate responses.
+** The solution must minimize the risk of generating inaccurate responses**.

 What should you recommend?
 To answer, select the appropriate options in the answer area.